Sabin (unit)

-The sabin (or more precisely the square foot sabin) is a unit of sound absorption, used for expressing the total effective absorption for the interior of a room.
+In acoustics, the sabin (or more precisely the square meter or foot sabin) is a unit of sound absorption, used for expressing the total effective absorption for the interior of a room.
 Sound absorption can be expressed in terms of the percentage of energy absorbed compared with the percentage reflected.
 It can also be expressed as a coefficient, with a value of 1.00 representing a material which absorbs 100% of the energy, and a value of 0.00 meaning all the sound is reflected.

 The concept of a unit for absorption was first suggested by American physicist Wallace Clement Sabine, the founder of the field of architectural acoustics.
 He defined the "open-window unit" as the absorption of 1 sqfoot of open window.
 The unit was renamed the sabin after Sabine, and it is now defined as "the absorption due to unit area of a totally absorbent surface".

 Sabins may be calculated with either imperial or metric units.
 One square foot of 100% absorbing material has a value of one imperial sabin, and 1 square metre of 100% absorbing material has a value of one metric sabin.